 Communicating with educators concerning the provision of AEM

 Other responsibilities that may arise pertaining to those listed

 As you consider your team of DRMs, please include staff from various roles.
 An efficient DRM team might include special educators for LD and VI, a general educator, someone from the technology department who can assist others with digital downloads, and perhaps a Reading Specialist, SLP, OT, or other special service area provider.
 Often a superintendent will appoint a designee such as the special education director, or the building principal, to select DRMs, and that is acceptable.

 IDOE guidelines allow a maximum of five Digital Rights Managers (DRMs) per school corporation; charter schools are allowed three DRMs per school.

 To register a new DRM, a superintendent, or that superintendent’s designee, needs to complete this form in order to add up to five DRMs.
 It is also important to remove any DRMs who are no longer in service by filling out the Remove DRM section at the bottom of the same form.

 Once a DRM has been registered, they can begin registering students and ordering materials.
-We have put together a step-by-step guide to assist new DRMs in these processes.
-We also have a step-by-step guide written for teachers who have been added by DRMs so they can add students and order books.
+We have put together a step-by-step Google Document to assist new DRMs in these processes.
+We also have a step-by-step Google Document written for teachers who have been added by DRMs so they can add students and order books.